-- To avoid carbon monoxide poisoning, no one is allowed to live in the building at any time while construction heaters are in use. - Storing propane cylinders inside the building is strictly prohibited, as a gas leak could result in an explosion. - The heater must be placed on a horizontal, solid and non-combustible base. - The heater must be placed at a proper distance from any combustible materials, as indicated in the instructions on its nameplate. - An adequate air supply must be provided (refer to the nameplate). - If a flexible hose is used to supply the heater with propane, it must be no less than 4.6 m (15 feet) but no more than 24 m (75 feet) in length.
+- To avoid carbon monoxide poisoning, no one is allowed to live in the building at any time while construction heaters are in use. - Ventilation must be sufficient to eliminate all traces of carbon monoxide before anyone returns to the building. - Storing propane cylinders inside the building is strictly prohibited, as a gas leak could result in an explosion. - The heater must be placed on a horizontal, solid and non-combustible base. - The heater must be placed at a proper distance from any combustible materials, as indicated in the instructions on its nameplate. - An adequate air supply must be provided (refer to the nameplate). - If a flexible hose is used to supply the heater with propane, it must be no less than 4.6 m (15 feet) but no more than 24 m (75 feet) in length.